JHeirons/skycademy-guide/5-test.md

 rtl_fm -M usb -f 434.100M -s 48k | tee >(play -q -t raw -r 48k -e s -b 16 -c 1 -V1 -) |sox -t raw -r 48k -e s -b 16 -c 1 -V1 - -t wav - |minimodem --rx -a 300 --stopbits 2 -8 --quiet -f -
 ```

-1. If eveything is perfect then you'll see neat lines of characters and numbers.
+1. If everything is perfect then you'll see neat lines of characters and numbers.
 Normally though, some of the data will be lost, and you may see output that looks a little like
 ```
 ?������k����00.0���,0,31.�,�'0,0.�*9B73
 l$RPF-1 		,44,00:00�L00000L0l0�0�0<�000,0,0,0,31.2,0.0,0.000*04E4